storesafe/cordova-sqlite-storage/README.md

        </head>
        <body onload="init();" id="stage" class="theme">

+# Common traps & pitfalls

+- The plugin class name starts with "SQL" in capital letters, but in Javascript the `sqlitePlugin` object name starts with "sql" in small letters.
+- Attempting to open a database before receiving the "deviceready" event callback.

 # Support

 If you have an issue with the plugin please check the following first: